sbng/mrt2mmdb/README.md

 Maxmind database file offers fast lookup on IP prefixes/IP address and returns the associative values accordingly.

 In this project, the values we stored after conversion from MRT file into a Maxmind database file are Autonomous System Number (ASN), ASPATH and the corresponding description of the ASN.
-The description of ASN can be obtain from [Maxmind database](https://github.com/P3TERX/GeoLite.mmdb) while the ASPATHH can be obtain from the MRT file.
+The description of ASN can be obtain from [Maxmind database](https://github.com/P3TERX/GeoLite.mmdb) while the ASPATH can be obtain from the MRT file.

 The mmdb file created will be used by other applications for IP address/prefix lookup.
 ## Installation